-Locking Doors With The Key
+Locking Doors With A Key

 You can insert the key with either side up.
 To lock the door, turn the key rearward.
 To unlock the door, turn the key forward.
-See Section 7 of this manual for door lock lubrication.
+For door lock lubrication, see "Body Lubrication" in Section 7 of this manual.